 Most everyone I have talked to has heard about this response but considers exercise as their stress RELIEF.
 I have found in my own experience and working with my clients that running, biking, hiking, and walking may contribute to a sustained sympathetic response and therefore a sustained high stress level.

 I know I have experienced this firsthand when I was training for triathlons or going to two advanced yoga classes a week.
 I would find that I couldn’t sit still and I pressured myself to do more and push harder in my business.
-When asked by a friend to try only doing one advanced yoga class a week, I noticed a difference in my stress level.
-When I stopped doing advanced classes regularly I noticed the biggest difference.
+When asked by a friend to try only doing one advanced yoga class a week.
+Reluctantly I did and I noticed a difference in my stress level.
+When I stopped doing advanced classes, I noticed the biggest difference.
 My overall stress level was lower and I was less demanding of myself and others around me.

-I am not suggesting that we should stop exercising or attending advanced yoga classes; I am instead suggesting that we balance stress RELEASE activity, such as exercise, with stress RELIEF practice like meditation, breathing, and restorative/gentle yoga classes.
+I am not suggesting that we should stop exercising or attending advanced yoga classes; I am instead suggesting that we balance stress RELEASE activity, such as aerobic activity, weight lifting, or challenging yoga classes with stress RELIEF practice like meditation, breathing, and restorative/gentle yoga classes.

 What do you do to RELEASE stress?